Total Hip Replacement

 Non-steroidal anti-inflammatory drugs (NSAIDs) can relieve pain caused by avascular necrosis.
 Reducing the amount of weight and stress on your affected bone may slow the damage of avascular necrosis.
 Surgical procedures for people with avascular necrosis include core decompression, bone re-shaping, bone transplant or joint replacement.

-Learn more about hip replacement surgery and other hip-related conditions.
+Learn more about hip replacement surgery.